Transforming the System of Care for California's Children & Families

 Since 1867, Uplift Family Services has grown from a single building in San Jose providing a shelter for local homeless youth to a statewide agency offering a range of community-based programs to children in crisis and their families.
 Uplift Family Services's rich history can be best described as an evolution and blending of best practices.

 The name EMQ (Eastfield Ming Quong) represents the merging of two children and family services agencies; Eastfield Home of Benevolence (founded in San Jose in 1867) and Ming Quong Presbyterian Mission Home (founded in San Francisco in 1874).
 Eastfield began as an orphanage providing shelter, care, and education for local homeless youth.
-Ming Quong rescued Chinese girls from slavery and prostitution in the alleys of San Francisco.
+Ming Quong rescued Chinese girls from slavery and prostitution in the alleys of San Francisco, and provided them with a safe and compassionate home.
 Mirroring the history of the child welfare system, these agencies evolved from orphanages to residential treatment center agencies, in the 1950s.
 The two agencies merged in 1987 and was later called EMQ Children & Family Services.

 In 2006, EMQ merged with Hollygrove (originally Los Angeles Orphans Home Society founded in 1880).
 Hollygrove has over 125-year history of service to children in Los Angeles, including a young resident called Norma Jean Baker, later to become Marilyn Monroe.
 Today, Hollygrove concentrates on in-home, community-based mental health services.